microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Options.md

 - Yaml - Treat strings as one or more YAML objects.
 - Json - Treat strings as one or more JSON objects.
 - Markdown - Treat strings as a markdown object.
+- PowerShellData - Treat strings as a PowerShell data object.
 - Detect - Detect format based on file extension.

-Detection only applies when used with the `-InputPath` parameter.
+This is the default.

+When the `-InputPath` parameter is used with a file path or URL.
+If the `Detect` format is used, the file extension will be used to automatically detect the format.
-In all other cases, `Detect` is the same as `None`.
-This is the default configuration.
+When `-InputPath` is not used, `Detect` is the same as `None`.

+Detect uses matches the following file extensions:

+- Yaml - `.yaml` or `.yml`
+- Json - `.json`
+- Markdown - `.md`
+- PowerShellData - `.psd1`

 The `Markdown` format does not parse the whole markdown document.
 Specifically this format deserializes YAML front matter from the top of the document if any exists.